Since 2017

 Step 29

-30. For festive table: lay dumlyama on wide dish in REVERSE order.
-First arrange cabbage leaves in circle.
+30. For a festive table I lay the dumlyama out on a wide dish in reverse order.
+First I arrange the cabbage leaves in a circle.

 Step 30